-Did you know that less than one-fifth (19 per cent) of brands use Twitter over a weekend' This is despite the fact engagement is 17 per cent higher at the end of the working week.
+Did you know that less than one-fifth (19 per cent) of brands use Twitter over a weekend?
+This is despite the fact engagement is 17 per cent higher at the end of the working week.

 These facts are highlighted in this infographic published by 123Print UK, which is the basis for the firm’s ‘Ultimate Guide to Mastering Twitter for Business’.

 According to latest available data, the social media site has more than 500 million users and there are thought to be around 132,000 people joining each day.
-It is therefore easy to see why marketers are increasingly exploring the benefits of Twitter.
+It is, therefore, easy to see why marketers are increasingly exploring the benefits of Twitter.

-In addition to the suggestion firms should be attempting to use the site over the weekend – even if this is by utilising the option to schedule tweets in advance – the infographic also shows why businesses should be looking to include images in their messages where possible.
+In addition to the suggestion that firms should be attempting to use the site over the weekend – even if this is by utilising the option to schedule tweets in advance – the infographic also shows why businesses should be looking to include images in their messages where possible.

 Furthermore, messages containing an image generally encourage 90 per cent more clicks – a statistic that could be vital in driving traffic to your site.